 - Weed It's easy to let things slide toward the end of summer, but weeds will compete with your vegetable plants for water and nutrients, just when they need it most.

-- Extend the season Cool nighttime temperatures send a signal to many plants to stop producing new fruits.
+- Extend the Season: Cool nighttime temperatures send a signal to many plants to stop producing new fruits.
 If cool temperatures or a frost are inevitable, cover your crops with floating row covers.
-These light-weight woven fabric allow light and water to come through, but raise the temperature slightly.
+This light-weight woven fabric allows light and water to come through but raise the temperature slightly.
 If your crops need to be fertilized by insects, the row covers should come off during the day.